-The red panda calls the high altitude forests of Nepal, Burma and China home.
+The red panda calls the high-altitude forests of Nepal, Burma and China home.
 They are well equipped for the epic environment they live in.
-They have a thick, insulated red coat and bushy tail that can be used as a scarf in the chilly Himalayan climate.
+They have a thick, insulated red coat and a bushy tail that can be used as a scarf in the chilly Himalayan climate.

 Breeding season comes around once a year for the red panda, usually in early winter.
 Although they are an arboreal species, meaning they spend most of their time in the trees, the mating ritual takes place on the ground.
 The male red panda has little to no involvement in raising their young.